UTARSL1/P1_Mobile_Application/README.md

 # Mobile-app
-skin lesion detection with object detection mobile application.
+Skin lesion detection with object detection mobile application.
 The apk file is in app/release/Lession.apk